Make a Classic Pineapple Upside Down Cake for Mom

 Pour batter into cake pan, making sure top is smooth.
 Bake for 45 minutes or until top is brown and a toothpick inserted in the center comes out clean.

-Let cook on a wire rack for 15 minutes and then run a knife around the edge and invert cake onto a serving plate.
+Let cool on a wire rack for 15 minutes and then run a knife around the edge and invert cake onto a serving plate.

 Served with lightly sweetened whipped cream.